HyperHDG/HyperHDG/Setup.md

    instead.
 This configures the default compiler of HyperHDG to be `compiler_name`.

+3. Follow the instructions given by the script and select your choice of setup.

 With all these steps done and all tests of `setup.sh` passed, HyperHDG is ready to be used.